airther/sirupsen.github.io/_posts/2016-07-16-employees-only-podcast.md

 When it launched, it was a big hit!
 The first episode was downloaded by ~30% of the company.
 Since then, every two weeks I have released a new episode.
-The number of listeners has climbed as its shared within the company and more people join Shopify.
+The number of listeners has climbed as it's shared within the company and more people join the company.
 I have received a lot of great feedback on the podcast.
 Today, 11 episodes have been released.

 1. Shopify Capital
 2. Shopify Plus